masahills/kanada/README.md

 - **Lightweight**
     - Designed for speed and efficiency without requiring morphological analysis.

-### Experimental Features
+## New Features

-- **AI-Assisted Reading Selection**
+- **AI-Assisted Reading Selection (Experimental)**
-  Leverages Generative AI to disambiguate kanji readings in context.
+    - Leverages generative AI to disambiguate kanji readings in context.
-    - Supports integration with OpenAI API and Ollama.
+    - Supports integration with OpenAI API, Anthropic API (Claude) and Ollama.
+    - Prompts can be customized for each model in the settings file, `config.json`.
-    - Resolves homonym disambiguation challenges effectively.
+    - Effectively addresses homonym disambiguation using NLP analysis by AI.
-    - Queries AI selectively for ambiguous kanji readings, ensuring high processing speed.
+    - Selectively queries AI for ambiguous kanji readings to ensure high processing speed.
     - Optimizes token usage by limiting AI consultations to necessary cases.
     - Enhances accuracy while maintaining a lightweight, dictionary-based approach.